LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 For example, `echo` only produces output -- it writes whatever arguments you give it back on stdout.
 ![echo](02/2.png)

-By default, STDOUT gets sent to your shell:
+By default, STDOUT gets sent to your terminal:
 ```
 nmjxv3@rc02xcs213:~$ echo "hello"
 hello